TooniOlaniyan/bitbounty/README.md

 ## Challenges Faced

-React Router v7(Its relatively new to me, havent used react in a while mostyl Nextjs) Learning Curve
+React Router v7(Its relatively new to me, havent used plain react in a while mostyl Nextjs) Learning Curve

 Challenge: Understanding how loaders/actions only work within routes.